Hypertufa Container

 The porous quality of the hypertufa mix allows more dampness to escape from the sides of the container.

-Hypertufa containers can also be the tiny and gemlike pinch pots.
+Hypertufa containers can be tiny and gemlike pinch pots, or robust, rugged and rustic.

 Using only a Ziploc bag and a fist full of hypertufa mix you can make exquisite little containers for those diminutive varieties of Sedum and some of the very smallest cobweb Sempervivum.